icylace/deep-into-the-code/suggested-improvements-for-haskellbook-1.0.md

 TODO: Aditya Bhargava's "Making A Website With Haskell"
 TODO: https://adit.io/posts/2013-04-15-making-a-website-with-haskell.html

-## Page 795, Paragraph 1

-**Content in question:** "Where we import the module name followed by parentheses, such as with `replicateM` or `liftIO`, we are saying we only want to import the functions or values of that name and nothing else."

-**Critique:** The first part of the sentence is referring to module names but `replicateM` and `liftIO` are not module names.

-**Suggested improvement:** "Where we import the module name followed by parentheses, such as with `Control.Monad` or `Control.Monad.IO.Class`, we are saying we only want to import the functions or values listed within the parentheses."

 TODO: ## Page 796, Paragraphs 3 and 4

 TODO: **Content in question:**